rmtew/sorrows-mudlib/doc/design/00001 - Commands, items and parsing.rst

 get side-tracked, should the onus be on the method to ignore objects from the wrong container?
 For lack of a better idea, this will have to be the way it will work.

+Scenario
+^^^^^^^^

+Up to this point, the scope of what has been defined is how rooms, objects and the parser work together within the limited extent to which they have been explored.
+A good addition to these abstract elements, is a scenario in which they are employed.

+Staging the scenario:

+#.
+Create a room.
+#.
+Have the login process place the player in that room.
+#.
+Add an object to the room.

+Okay, I am going to keep this really simple.
+The object is going to be a pair of pants.

 Milestone 2: Containers and plurals
 -----------------------------------